zanna-37/I-E_Basis_2019/01_notes.md

 #### Induction

 - Achiving generalization starting from particular scenarios
-  - `Example:` _Telling general law starting from large number of examples_
+  - `Example:` _Telling general law starting from a large number of examples_

 ##### Problems of Induction

 - Wrong generalization
   - `Example:` _Racism_
-- Impossible to make a generalization because of:
+- Impossible to generalize because of:
   - The past may not reflect the future
-  - Not enough datapoints - even though it might cover all the cases, it might not have enough datapoints to make a conclusion on those who are most common or not
+  - Not enough data points - even though it might cover all the cases, it might not have enough data points to make a conclusion on those who are most common or not
   - Wrong dataset - it may not cover all the cases or be biased
-  - Unknowingly partial dataset - sometimes we don't know that our dataset is partial because we don't have knowledge about the full range of possible datapoints.
+  - Unknowingly partial dataset - sometimes we don't know that our dataset is partial because we don't have knowledge about the full range of possible data points.

-`Example:` _A case when induction is not applicable: "A farmer feeds a turkey everyday at 8am in any weather conditions, without failing.
+`Example:` _A case when induction is not applicable: "A farmer feeds a turkey every day at 8 am in any weather conditions, without failing.
 On a given day, the turkey is expecting to be fed but the farmer got there and kill it for thanksgiving" Karl Popper._

 #### Deduction

 * Having a general law and deducting specific cases

-**Scientific method** is falsificatory bacause it does not prove that some law is true.
-You're tring to find situations where the law does not apply.
+**Scientific method** is falsificatory because it does not prove that some law is true.
+You're trying to find situations where the law does not apply.

 ##### Problems of Deduction

 - The past may not reflect the future
-- When people are sure about a thing they will continue to search for arguments that support they theory and not arguments against
+- When people are sure about a thing they will continue to search for arguments that support their theory and not arguments against
   - `Quote:` _It is a capital mistake to theorize before one has data.
 Inevitably, one begins to twist facts to suit theories, instead of theories to suit facts._
     _\- Sherlock Holmes (2009 film)_
   - `Example:` _The flat-earth theory_